 Unfortunately, the Legan Vineyard was later budded over, and they lost the fruit.
 It has now been replaced by another vineyard called Chapel.
 It is not quite as old as Legan was, but the results are equally promising.

 Drew acknowledges that, of all his experiences, his stint with Wells Guthrie at Copain really helped shape his ideas and vision about the possibilities of making wine in California.
 "Working at Kosta-Browne and Tuck Beckstoffer was hugely valuable, but it taught me as much about what not to do, as what to do!", says Huffine.
-Not surprisingly, the goal of Trail Marker is to work with cooler, coastal sites where flavor development occurs at lower sugars, and the resulting wines are more about finesse and delineation that about brawn.
-The cellar techniques carry this philosophy forward, with "hands-off" winemaking, including fermentations with indigenous yeasts, minimal handling in the cellar, and little or no new oak.
+Not surprisingly, the goal of Trail Marker is to work with cooler, coastal sites where flavor development occurs at lower sugars, and the resulting wines are more about finesse and delineation than about brawn.
+The cellar techniques carry this philosophy forward with "hands-off" winemaking, including fermentations with indigenous yeasts, minimal handling in the cellar, and little or no new oak.

 We believe the future of California is in the hands of talented winemakers like Drew and Emily who are ferreting out some of the most exciting and unique vineyards and vinifying them in a way that respects and fully exploits these wonderful underlying terroirs.
 The spirit of the name "Trail Marker" reflects this search for these special places where man and nature meet in a time and place that creates the essence of the vintage and vineyard in each bottle produced.